Delight or disappointment

 The Good Schools Guide is here to help.

 We operate an appeals consultancy service run by experienced state education consultants.
 To learn more about this service and how much it costs, click here.

-We have also produced a free booklet for parents who would like to consider appealing their child's school offer.
+We have also produced a free booklet for parents who would like some advice and are considering appealing their child's school offer.
 The booklet contains a list of recommendations of what to do after receiving an unsatisfactory school offer, a description of legitimate grounds for appeal, details of the appeals process and recent data showing appeals success rate accross England.
 Sign up below to instantly receive it by email.